nuelnike/quidax/README.md

 # Prerequisites
 ```
 1. Ensure your system specs meets minimum requriement to run a node server.
-2. Node.js and npm (or yarn): Download and install the latest stable version of Node.js from the
+2. Node.js and npm: Download and install the latest stable version of Node.js from the
 official website (https://nodejs.org/).
 This installation typically includes npm, the Node Package Manager.
 3. install any desired IDE of your choice; VSCode, Sublime, etc.
 ```